 - My Muslim friends are clear about his call to serve the world, enriching human fitrah.

-- I don’t have any close Jewish friends these days, but I am thinking how beautifully Hebrew Covenant is embodied in family, politics, religion, meal, prayer, story and song.
+- The Hebrew Covenant in Presence and Torah is embodied in family, politics, religion, meal, prayer, story and song.
 Yes!

 - My pagan friends are committed to actively honoring the holy in each and every piece of creation.

-- For my atheist-leaning friends, there’s transcendent purpose in doing good on behalf of ourselves and the world.
+- For my atheist friends, there’s transcendent purpose in doing good on behalf of ourselves and the world.

 - Mr. Rogers taught me it’s good to share who you are and what you have.
-Our eleven-year-old knows it.
+Your seven-year-old knows it.

 As the New Year turns, we take stock of last year and let it go.
 Then we turn, taking a deep breath with some hope and some trembling as we face another year.
 Our call as humanity has never been clearer: we are important to one another.
 We are designed– mind, body, soul and strength– to be of influence and to work/play together to be of even greater influence.
 This is the metaphoric Light of Isaiah and of the gospels.
 Didn’t J say not only, “I am the light of the world” but also, “You are the light of the world?”